Hi, I'm Joshua

 They include

-• Headers and footers: Should they be counted once or for each page? > Technically should count for each page, but as a student, I would prefer if they don't
+• Headers and footers: Should they be counted once or for each page? > I think it technically should count for each page, but as a student, I would prefer if they don't

 • Do words/separated/by/slashes/count as separate words or one big word?